botanicus/data.blog/posts/2019-09-11-september-2019-update/post.md

 I'm the only developer on the project and it's fun, but equally it's exhausting.

+I spent some 3 weeks writing a rich text editor in Draft.js.
+Draft.js is a framework for writing rich text editors and just as React.js, it came from Facebook.

+It's really cool and there was never such an easy way to write a rich text editor.
+Those who had to customize TinyMCE know what I mean.

+But that doesn't mean it's easy, especially as the Draft.js ecosystem is nowhere near as mature as for instance the React.js ecosystem.

 ## Partial migration from Things to Reminders <i class="hashtag">IT</i>